 Available, delivery time: 1-3 days

 There is no right or wrong here - it depends on the area of application.
-Experience shows that craft businesses and industry often use manual dispenser systems.
-With manual dispensers, more liquid can be pumped more quickly by hand than is the case with an automatic dispenser.
+Experience shows that manual dispenser systems are often used for washroom hygiene in trade and industry.
+With manual dispensers, more liquid can be pumped more quickly with the arm lever than with automatic/touchless dispensers.

 Our plastic direct dispenser for washing pastes and liquid soaps is attached directly to the wall without a mounting plate.
+No wall mounting is required for our WERO disinfection column either.

 Additional service for you: We are happy to take care of the installation of all dispenser systems at your premises.
 With the WERO installation service, you receive qualified installation and filling of your dispenser systems - without any drilling holes.